wabubby/Econ-Obsidian/CIE 3M1a/Production Possibilities Curve.md

-The Production Possibilities Curve is an [[Economic Models]] that very simply shows the relationship between the production of two goods, with each being displayed per axis.
+The Production Possibilities Curve is an [[Economic Model]] that very simply shows the relationship between the production of two goods, with each being displayed per axis.

 The Curve, or [[Frontier]], is the most efficient and effective use or resources - productive efficiency.
 The curve measures each product's [[Relative Cost]] against one another.